LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/05_raja_reduce/README.md

 model back-ends.

-In this lesson, you will learn how to use a `RAJA::ReduceSum` object to approximate pi, the ratio of the area in a circle over its diameter.
+In this lesson, you will learn how to use a `RAJA::ReduceSum` object to approximate
+$\pi$, the ratio of the area in a circle over its diameter.
 Some parallel programming models, like OpenMP, provide a mechanism to perform a reduction in a kernel, while others like CUDA do not.
 RAJA provides portable reduction types that make it easy to perform a reduction operation in a kernel that is syntactically similar for any programming model back-end that